kojix2/llama.cr/DEVELOPMENT.md

   - Consider providing simplified high-level APIs for common use cases

 - **Circular References**: When objects reference each other (e.g., `Context` and `KvCache`):
-  - Implement proper cleanup in `finalize` methods
+  - Implement proper cleanup logic in private methods and call them from `finalize`
   - Consider using weak references where appropriate
   - Document the relationship between objects